opensearch-project/project-website/_posts/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch.md

   }'
 ```

-Replace `<your_agent_id>` with the agent ID from the previous step.
-For more information on system indices and security configuration, see the [OpenSearch Security documentation](https://docs.opensearch.org/latest/security/configuration/system-indices/).
+For more information on system indexes and security configuration, see the [System indexes](https://docs.opensearch.org/latest/security/configuration/system-indices/).

-### Enable Index Insight Configuration
+### Step 7: Enable index insight configuration

 Enable the index insight feature for investigation capabilities: